 If you do not understand courtroom procedure and the rules of evidence, you run the risk of really harming your case.
 For example, if you do not understand all the topics that should be covered in a divorce decree, you will almost certainly mess it up if you try to draft your own divorce decree or if you try to use a form that you found on the internet or elsewhere.

-As an example, I have seen divorce decrees that did not include a geographical restriction that required the parent with primary custody to live in a certain location after the divorce.
+As an example, I have seen divorce decrees that did not include a geographical restriction that required the custodial parent to live in a certain location after the divorce.
 Do you really mean to give your former spouse the right to live anywhere in the country or anywhere on the planet with your children?
 How often will you get to see your children if your former spouse and the children suddenly move to Utah or to Florida or to Switzerland?

 An experienced attorney can explain the legal system to you and let you know what to expect and when to expect it, thus reducing your natural anxieties about the legal process.

 Ken Crain's Background: (The primary purpose of this website is to help you find answers to your legal problems.
 Since most people want to know something about an attorney before they hire him/her, I am providing some information about me and my background in this web page.)
 I grew up in San Antonio in a large family.
 I was number six of eight children, with four brothers and three sisters.
 My parents were married for 49 years before my mother passed away in 1994.
 My dad passed away in 1999.